izykitten/U-Key/README.md

 ## **💙 Hope you enjoy it!**

-You are free to use this prefab without having to credit me.
-But if you do use it, I would love it if you sent a quick screenshot.
+You are free to use this prefab as you wish as long as you don't claim it as yours, republish as is, or resell.
+But if you do use it, I would love it if you sent a quick screenshot or credit.
 It really gives motivation to continuously update and improve this, as well as continue making other stuff public.
 Thank you!